nurulmac11/nmacun/content/curse-of-amqp-celery.md

 celery -A src.tasks worker -n 'hp@Billing-Manager' --pool=eventlet --concurrency=100 -Q hp -l INFO &
 ```

 Then I found another pooling method, which was eventlet.
-It's very similar to gevent, I am still not sure what's the difference exactly but it seems like they are using different libraried underneath them.
+It's very similar to gevent, I am still not sure what's the difference exactly but it seems like they are using different libraries underneath them.
 If you want to read more about this, you can <a href="https://blog.gevent.org/2010/02/27/why-gevent/" target="_blank">check this link</a>.

 This was working much better compared to the alternatives but it was filling memory just within minutes.
 After checking task methods, I cleared all unhandled exceptions and return values.
 Also removed exc parameter from self.retry calls.
 Even we had a database for storing results, it seems like celery was unable to clear these from memory or it was happening because our tasks were retried all day several times.
 But this memory issue also solved after this update.
 Now, it works flawlessly.